VihangaFTW/ai-development/README.md

 **Tech Stack**: ChromaDB, OpenAI API, Python

+ >**Note**
+>
-Note: A de-noiser pipeline for the llm generated subqueries has not been implemented yet.
+> A de-noiser pipeline for the llm generated subqueries has not been implemented yet.
 This section will be updated once the implementation is complete.

 ### 📖 Basic RAG Implementation (`basic_rag/`)